Wall Fellowships

 What can the funds be used for?

-The Wall Fellowships are meant to fund various aspects of research support to increase the chances of conducting transformative research that will have the potential for significant impact.
-Therefore, the Wall Fellowships were designed to go beyond the constraints of a typical operating grant: in addition to supporting the direct costs of research, following the Tri-Agency Guide on Financial Administration of grant funding, the fellowship may also be used to support infrastructure (e.g., field equipment, lab equipment, etc.), as permitted by CFI guidelines.
-In addition, funds may be used for teaching buy out; however, support for this must be confirmed by the appropriate Unit Head and Dean in the form of a signed letter(s).
+Wall Fellowships are intended to fund various aspects of a research program that will have the potential for significant transformative impact.
+Therefore, Wall Fellowships were designed to go beyond the constraints of a typical operating grant: in addition to supporting the direct costs of research, following the Tri-Agency Guide on Financial Administration of grant funding, fellowship may also be used to support infrastructure (e.g., field equipment, lab equipment, etc.), as permitted by CFI guidelines, as well as for teaching buy out; however, support for this must be confirmed by the appropriate Unit Head and Dean in the form of a signed letter(s).

 Can I pay undergraduate students, graduate students and/or postdocs with Fellowship funds?

-Yes.
 Research does not happen in a vacuum.
 It takes the support of many to bring a research program to fruition, thus, Wall Fellowship funds may be used to support research trainees.
-This must be reflected in the budget section of the application and reflected in the research proposal.
+Salary support for trainees must be described in the budget section of the application and should be mentioned within the research proposal.

 How are fellowship funds distributed over the term of award?

-Fellowship funds will be awarded in a single tranche but must be expended within a five-year period.
+Fellowship funds will be awarded in a single tranche but must be expended within a five-year period, in accordance with the proposed budget included within the application.